olderthantheinternet/nano-view/README.md

 # Nano Banana Studio

-A browser-based application for generating 9 unique image perspectives from a single image using Google's Gemini 2.5 Flash Image model.
+A browser-based application for generating 9 unique image perspectives from a single image using Google's Gemini 3 Pro Preview model.
 Edit images with natural language prompts.

 ## Features